holdenkea/Get-Buckets/README.md

 Deactivating venv
 deactivate

-IF "ImportError: DLL load failed while importing _framework_bindings: A dynamic link library (DLL) initialization routine failed." for cv2, mediapipe, and numpy, try to change python interpreter version, Python 3.12.4 worked for me
+IF "ImportError: DLL load failed while importing _framework_bindings: A dynamic link library (DLL) initialization routine failed." for cv2, mediapipe, and numpy, try to change python interpreter version,

+Install a python version between 3.7 and 3.10, for me I used 3.10.2

+Then, check versions using py -0

+Now run py -3.10 -m venv venv

+Activate venv and try to run

 ## Running the Program
 python main.py